Contestants are expected to behave according to the etiquette of karate-do and demonstrate fighting spirit throughout the entire bout

 *The definition of a grounded fighter is determined by the regulatory jurisdiction if it differs in any way from the definition provided below: A fighter is considered grounded when any part of the body other than the soles of their feet are touching the fighting area floor

 Note that the Pit Wall is NOT considered the ground.
 In reference to the pit wall, a fighter shall only be considered grounded if he is directly facing the wall and has both hands on it.
 In this scenario the referee will indicate the start of the countdown.

 When a fighter is attacking his downed opponent, he may do so only with hand strikes and he must maintain an upright and controlled position while attacking.
-When one of the fighters considered grounded hammerfist and ridge-hand strikes are not allowed.
+When one of the fighters considered grounded ridge-hand strikes are not allowed.
 The “top” fighter may place a single knee on his downed opponent body or besides his downed, but once a second knee goes (and stays) down, or both fighters are considered grounded, the referee will stop the action, stand the fighters and immediately restart the action from that same position in the pit.

 During the rest period between rounds, the fighters licensed second and cutman will enter the pit to address the fighters’ needs under the supervision of a commission inspector.

 Whenever a fighter is injured by a foul that causes time to be stopped or is finished by KO or TKO, the uninjured opponent shall assume the traditional kneeling position (seiza) on the opposite side of the pit until the opponent has recovered or the referee indicates that the uninjured fighter should rise.

 A fighter may submit to his opponent by either tapping their hand continuously on any area of the pit, placing one knee on the ground and one hand above their head or by verbally submitting to the referee.
 A fighter’s chief second may concede the match by a method determined by the presiding commission.